AnSor85/2014S-Graafiset/ballsthegame/Readme.txt

 ===Balls The Game===

-Lets make comments here about big changes to the game.

-I created the empty project and created some starting files.
+I created empty module and made some starting files.
 Summary about the files:

 MainActivity.java